You shall know the truth and the truth shall set you free

 “LET THEM BE TAUGHT IN SILENCE AND BEAR CHILDREN TO BE SAVED!”

-Then there is Paul’s instruction to Timothy in 1 Tim.
+Then, there is Paul’s instruction to Timothy in 1 Tim.
 2:11-14: “Let the woman learn in silence with all subjection.”
-According to Paul a woman should sit in silence and be taught.
-(Contextually, this is not a prohibition on chattering during sermons, as some allege.)
-Even if God called her and entrusted His gifts of teaching, prophecy, etc. to her, the woman has no platform from which to speak.
+According to Paul, (if it were really him speaking,) a woman should sit in silence and be taught by her husband, even if he is not capable to teach anyone.
+Even if God called her and entrusted His gifts of teaching, prophecy, etcetera to her, the woman has no platform from which to speak.

 That is absurd!
-Yet Paul continued: “I allow not a woman to teach, nor to usurp authority over the man, but to be in silence.”
-And his reason?
+Yet Paul or whoever continued: “I allow not a woman to teach, nor to usurp authority over the man, but to be in silence.”
+What happened to “there is neither male nor female, for we are all one in Christ?”
+Shouldn’t both male and female obey the Holy Spirit above all else?
+Did Paul’s command to “submit yourselves one to another [in all truth and Godliness, Eph.
+5:21,]” suddenly disappear from his mind?
+And what is his reason why women supposedly ‘must not usurp authority over men’ in the secular and religious world?
 “For Adam was first formed, then Eve.
 And Adam was not deceived, but the woman being deceived was in the transgression.”
 In reality Paul said: “I do not allow a woman to teach or have authority as a joint-heir of Christ, because even spiritually, she was created a lesser being.
 She remains untrustworthy – remember how her mother Eve was deceived?
 Therefore her sinful, cursed state still counts against her.”

-If religious leaders are correct, and males must lord over females in general, it actually implies that women are lesser beings, communal possessions, concubines, and even sexually, men may use and abuse women as they please: Heb.
-13:4.
+If religious leaders are correct, and males must lord over all females in general, it actually implies that women are lesser beings, common property, concubines, and even sexually, men may use and abuse all women, also the wives of other men, as they please, (Heb.
+13:4.)

-No believer should lord over another, but in humbleness the one should “esteem the other higher” than him- or herself, and we must all “submit to one another” - in everything that is good and Godly, of course: Eph.
-5:21.
+No believer should lord over another, but in humbleness the one must “esteem the other higher” than him- or herself, and we must all “submit to one another” - in everything that is true, good and Godly, (Eph.
+5:21.)

 In spite of this, Paul allegedly also wrote in 1 Tim.
 2:15: “The woman shall be saved in childbearing, if they continue in faith and charity and holiness with sobriety.”

-Christ alone saves every one of us through His atoning work in our place, yet Paul wrote that the poor woman must be saved by bearing children – and then only “if they” behaved accordingly.
-Even though some Bibles try to explain this text by twisting “if they” to “if she”, it still implies the woman can only be saved by bringing children into this world, and/or if her children behave accordingly.
-Fact is, good behaviour as such cannot save anyone, neither the woman nor her children - Rom.
-3:23-24.
+Christ alone saves every one of us through His atoning work in our place, yet Paul wrote that the poor woman must be saved by bearing children – and then only “if they,” (meaning the children,) behaved correctly.
+Even though some Bibles try to explain this text by twisting “if they” to “if she,” it still implies the woman can only be saved by bringing children into this world.
+Fact is, good behaviour as such cannot save anyone, neither the woman nor her children, (Rom.
+3:23-24.)
 Even if Paul meant that childbirth will not ‘hinder the woman’s salvation,’ as some of the translations comment, this remains a totally unacceptable remark.

 We can never doubt that Paul was a chosen instrument in the hand of God.
 He received wonderful revelations and understood God’s kingdom in a miraculous way.

-But we can be certain that his religious misogyny did not emanate from God.
+But we can be certain that, if church clergy did not add these passages to Scripture themselves, Paul’s religious misogyny did not emanate from God.

 The ancient world was ruled by men.